Foxlider/EDPostcards_BOT/README.md

 # Commands
   - shutdown    : To shutdown the BOT (quite obvious)
-  - reboot      : To reboot the BOT (broken)
+  - reboot      : To reboot the BOT
+  - restart     : To reboot the BOT
   - tweet [txt] : To send a tweet via the bot's console. txt is the message of the tweet.
   - quote [id]  : To quote a specific tweet by sending its ID

+# Launch arguments
+  - `--verbose`   : Enable verbose logging

 THE END